-Abbeyquarter Circle was lucky to survive as the town of Sligo grew and expanded from the 12th century onwards.
+The Abbeyquarter Circle was lucky to survive as the town of Sligo grew and expanded from the twelth century onwards.
 The name indicates the circle was on lands owned by the

-Abbey, the oldest medieval building remaining in Sligo.
+Abbey of Sligo, the oldest medieval building remaining in the town.
 In the Seventeenth century

-the monument appeared on the Seal of Sligo Town.
+the Abbeyquarter stone circle, then known as the Sligo Stones, appeared on the Seal of Sligo Town.

-The Catholic Church erected statues at the centre of the monument to celebrate
+The Catholic Church erected statues at the centre of the Abbeyquarter circle in 1950: to celebrate

-the year of the Assumption in 1954.
+the year of the Assumption.
 Crosses were erected all over Ireland

-throughout that year to celebrate the Pope's definition of the Dogma of the Assumption.
+throughout the early 1950's to celebrate the Pope's definition of the Dogma of the Assumption.

-Other crosses on ancient monuments in the region were erected at Tobernalt three km south of Abbeyquarter, above the Caves of Kesh Corran near Ballymote, and on the Hill of Sheemor near Carrick on Shannon in Co Leitrim.
+Other crosses at ancient monuments in the region were erected at Tobernalt three kilometers south of Abbeyquarter, on the cliffs above the Caves of Kesh Corran near Ballymote, and on the Hill of Sheemor near Carrick on Shannon in Co Leitrim.